sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 }
 ```

-One line of code instead of four, and still clear what’s happening: we set the same margin to all four sides of an element.
+One line of code instead of four, and it’s still clear what’s happening: we set the same margin on all four sides of an element.

 Now, look at this example: